IP and Royalty Taxation for Estonian IT Companies

 When Transfer Pricing Rules Apply to IP

-OÜ licences IP to UK subsidiary at 5% royalty (below market) EMTA adds back the difference as deemed distribution; 20% corporate tax assessed Market royalty rate for comparable software IP (typically 5–25%)
+OÜ licences IP to UK subsidiary at 5% royalty (below market) EMTA adds back the difference as a deemed distribution; 28% corporate tax assessed Market royalty rate for comparable software IP (typically 5–25% depending on IP value and profitability) Benchmarking study using ORBIS or similar database; functional analysis; comparables analysis

-IP transferred from OÜ to holding company at below FMV EMTA assesses the undervalue as a deemed distribution at 20% distribution tax Fair market value of IP at transfer date — requires formal IP valuation
+IP transferred from OÜ to Cayman Islands holding at below FMV EMTA assesses the undervalue as a deemed distribution at 28% distribution tax Fair market value of IP at transfer date — requires formal IP valuation Independent IP valuation report; legal and tax advice in both jurisdictions; EMTA notification

 Software Royalty Benchmarking — Indicative Ranges